skinkie/reference/gtfs-netex-test/README.md

 There are currently three possible placeholders:
 - %%dir%%  (the directory where the output should be stored. the block name is used to create a subdirectory there.)
 - %%log%%  (the logfile it will be put into %%dir%%/%%block%%)
-- %%block%% (the name of the block)
+- %%block%% (the name of the block meaning the script sequence to proceed.
+If set to "all" it will run the entire script file.)

-As it can be seend this can result in a generic block that can be reused with only the original input file being necessary (some tools might need additional files).
+As it can be seen this can result in a generic block that can be reused with only the original input file being necessary (some tools might need additional files).

 #### tools/tool_netex_stats.py - Simple statistics